MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/troubleshoot-self-service-env.md

 To migrate from an old version of the console app to the new version, follow these steps.

-1. Download the latest version of the console app from LCS.
+1. Download the latest version of the console app from Lifecycle Services.
 1. Copy the **/paramsdata.txt** and **/Data/ReplicationMenu.json** files from the old version of the console app, and put them under the same paths in the new version of the console app.
 1. Rerun the app.